yugabyte/yugabyte-db/docs/content/preview/admin/ysqlsh.md

 ##### \dg[S+] [ [pattern](#patterns) ]

 Lists database roles.
 (Because the concepts of "users" and "groups" have been unified into "roles", this command is now equivalent to [\du](#du-s-pattern-patterns).)
-By default, only user-created roles are shown; supply the `S` modifier to include system roles<!--; supply the `P` modifier to include role [login profiles](../../secure/enable-authentication/ysql-create-profiles/) (if enabled)-->.
+By default, only user-created roles are shown; supply the `S` modifier to include system roles.
 If pattern is specified, only those roles whose names match the *pattern* are listed.
 If the form `\dg+` is used, additional information is shown about each role; currently this adds the comment for each role.

 ##### \dgr[+] [ [pattern](#patterns) ]